-PLEASE READ THE EMPLOYEE HANDBOOK, FILL OUT AND RETURN THIS PORTION TO HUMAN RESOURCES WITHIN FIVE BUSINESS DAYS.
+PLEASE READ THE FOLLOWING POLICIES AND PROCEDURES, FILL OUT AND RETURN THIS PORTION TO THE OC LAFCO COMMISSION CLERK OR IMMEDIATE SUPERVISOR WITHIN FIVE BUSINESS DAYS.

-I acknowledge that I have received and read a copy of the Orange County LAFCO ("LAFCO") employee policy manual and understand all the policies, guidelines and procedures stated within.
-I understand that I am responsible for reading the Handbook and for knowing and complying with the policies set forth in the Handbook during my employment with LAFCO.
+I acknowledge that I have received and read a copy of the Orange County Local Agency Formation Commission ("OC LAFCO") employee policy and procedures and understand all the policies, guidelines, and procedures stated within.
+I understand that I am responsible for reading these policies and for knowing and complying with the policies set forth herein during my employment with OC LAFCO.